ldbc/ldbc_graphalytics_docs/README.md

 * On GitHub, create a new release named `vX.Y.Z` (this comes with a new `tag`).
 * Run the `./arxiv.sh` script.
 * Uploade the generated `ms.zip` file to arXiv.
-* Bump the version number to the next draft in `ldbc.cls`.
+* Bump the version number to the next draft in the `tex/version.tex` file.
 * Revert the link on the title page in the `ldbc.cls` file to the `master` branch of this repository.